eclypse-tms/PanelView/README.md

 panelView.hide(panel: .fileExplorer, releaseViewController: .true)
 ```

-If releasing the view controllers when panels are hidden is a common pattern in your application, you may set it to auto-release in the configuration object.
+If releasing the ViewControllers or SwiftUI views when panels are hidden is a common pattern in your application, you may set it to auto-release in the configuration object.

 ```
-var config = PanelViewConfiguration() config.autoReleaseViewControllers = true
+var config = PanelViewConfiguration() config.autoReleaseViews = true

 let panelView = PanelView()
 panelView.configuration = config